 2014.
 Biosecurity Legislation: Regulation impact statement Australian Government Department of Agriculture.

 KEELY HARRIS-ADAMS and PHIL PRITCHARD, 2013.
 Managing native vegetation for multiple benefits on farmland: Results of a national survey In: Institute of Foresters Australia National Conference.

 N NGUYEN, L HOGAN, K LAWSON, P GOODAY, R GREEN, KEELY HARRIS-ADAMS and T MALLAWAARACHCHI, 2013.
 Infrastructure and Australia's food industry: Preliminary economic assessment ABARES Research Report 13.13.

 CHERYL GIBBS, KEELY HARRIS-ADAMS and ALISTAIR DAVIDSON, 2013.
 Review of selected regulatory burdens on agriculture and forestry businesses (ABARES Report to client)

-Keely is currently the module convener for the first module Integrated Agri-Food Marketing (D212A3), the second year module Agricultural and Food Marketing (D224A1) and the third year modules Agri-Business Case Studies (D235AA) and Management Consultancy (D236A2).
-She also teaches on the first year module Agricultural Business in the Global Economy (D211A3) and supervises undergraduate research projects in agriculture.
+Keely is the module convenor for the second year module Applied Marketing: Agriculture and Food and the final year module Management Consultancy.
+She is also co-convenor for the first year module Agricultural Business in the Global Economy and the final year module Rural Business Management.
+Keely looks after the agricultural final year research projects and supervises undergraduate research projects in agriculture.